MntRushmore/storybook/README.md

 ## 🎮 How to Use

 ### Start a New Story

+**Classic Mode (Turn-Based):**
 1. Tap "New Story" on home
 2. Choose a theme and mode
 3. Select a template or create custom prompt
+4. Choose "Classic Mode" when prompted
-4. Story code appears in a modal - share it with your partner!
+5. Story code appears in a modal - share it with your partner!
-5. Start writing!
+6. Take turns adding words

+**Branch Mode (Parallel Writing):**
+1. Tap "New Story" on home
+2. Choose a theme and mode
+3. Select a template or create custom prompt
+4. Choose "Branch Mode" when prompted
+5. Both you and your partner get separate story branches
+6. Write independently at your own pace
+7. When both finish, compare versions in Memories!

 ### Share Your Story
 **Option 1: Share when creating**